2009–10 North American winter: Mid-December blizzard

-A strong blizzard impacts the Northeast on December 19–20.

 On December 16, meteorologists identified a storm forming in the Gulf of Mexico.
 It produced record rainfall in regions of Texas and had the potential to strengthen as it moved through Georgia and Florida and further north.
 Weather models accurately predicted that this storm would meet with cold air while retaining its heavy precipitation.
 By the afternoon of December 19, the large, low pressure region had moved off the East Coast, intensifying and bringing heavy snow to the major Mid-Atlantic cities.
 Blizzard warnings were issued in Washington, D.C., Baltimore, and Long Island.
 As the storm moved northward along the East coast, at one point it measured 500 mi across 14 states.
 The storm produced whiteout conditions and dumped about 16–20 in of snow in major cities along the Eastern seaboard.

+Some regions affected by the storm experienced winds up to 25–30 mph with gusts of 45–50 mph.
+Ronald Reagan Washington National Airport, Washington Dulles International Airport, and Baltimore/Washington International Thurgood Marshall Airport saw whiteout conditions, causing flights to be delayed or canceled.
+Of 740 scheduled departures at Washington National and 530 at Dulles, only 14 and 12, respectively, were able to take off.
+President Barack Obama, arriving at Andrews Air Force Base after the UN Climate Conference, was forced to return to the White House by motorcade instead of helicopter.
+More than 800 flights were canceled at New York City's three major airports.
+Delays averaged over six hours at Philadelphia International Airport.

 Christmas Eve storm complex

 Just before Christmas of 2009, an area of low pressure formed in eastern Texas, and began to track on a northwards track.
 Interacting with cold air from the west, snow broke out on the western side of the system, stretching from Oklahoma to southern Minnesota.
 The storm grew to an immense size, stretching from the Gulf Coast to the Upper Midwest, spreading a line of thunderstorms in the Deep South as well late on December 24.
 The blizzard dumped up to 40 in in a few areas, before spiraling into the Upper Midwest, and dissipating less than 48 hours later around December 26.

-The expansive storm late on December 24 (Christmas Eve).
+The storm's rapid development made it difficult for forecasters to predict.
+The blizzard was reported to have claimed at least 21 lives, and disrupted air travel during the Christmas travel season.
+In the Southeastern and Central United States, an outbreak of 28 tornadoes occurred between December 23–24.
+The storm, a Category 5 "Extreme" one on the Regional Snowfall Index scale, was the first winter weather event to rank as such since the North American blizzard of 1996.